Low-Code Development Platforms in 2025: Founder’s Guide

 What Can You Build?
 Common Use Cases

-Low code is incredibly versatile, but it shines particularly brightly for building internal business tools and automating processes.
+Low-code development platforms are incredibly versatile, but they shine particularly brightly for building internal business tools and automating processes.
 Research from Gartner shows the most common use cases include:

 • Forms and data collection apps (used by 58% of organizations).